befikadusata/alternative_credit_scoring/docs/mlops/ci-cd.md

 *   **Purpose:** Verify the correctness of the application logic by running the test suite.
 This job depends on the successful completion of the `lint-and-format` job.
 *   **Steps:**
     *   Checks out the repository code.
-    *   Sets up a Python 3.10 environment and installs Poetry.
+    *   Sets up a Python 3.13.x environment (due to Apache Airflow compatibility) and installs Poetry.
     *   Installs project dependencies using `poetry install`.
     *   Runs the test suite using `poetry run pytest`.